 Unfortunately, some of these old beliefs still linger, but passing these ideas around do more harm than good.

-That’s why I’ve put together a list of myths and truths, so that you can act on real information in deciding what steps to take to help your child.
+This way, you can act on real information in deciding what steps to take to help your child.

 MYTH: My Kid Doesn’t Need Speech Therapy.
 They’ll Grow Out Of It